walkerjeffd/ice-cce/README.md

 ## About

-This repository contains the source code for the Interactive Catchment Explorer (ICE) application of Vulnerability Assessment of Native Trout Species in the Crown of the Continent Ecosystem
+This repository contains the source code for the Interactive Catchment Explorer (ICE) application of Vulnerability Assessment of Native Trout Species in the Crown of the Continent Ecosystem.

 **LIVE URL:** http://ice.ecosheds.org/cce/